kevin-pek/dsa3101-frontend/README.md

 For a guide on how our frontend application works, please check out our [user guide](https://docs.google.com/document/d/1UIK-Pzp5kED8erwhT2WhK-t0zv-lOWuc3SqK3n4nTaQ/edit?usp=sharing)!

+For more information on our project, please check out our project [wiki](https://github.com/kevin-pek/dsa3101-deployment/wiki).
+For a list of common issues you can also check out the [help](https://github.com/kevin-pek/dsa3101-deployment/wiki/Help) section!

 ## Getting Started

 To install the dependencies for the app, run the command: